biicode/docs/raspberrypi/installation/cross-compiling.rst

 4. What to do next?
 -------------------

 You have successfully set up your system for developing C++ RPi programs with biicode.
-Now we present some resources that will help you:
+These are some resources that will help you:

 .. container:: todo